 To be fair soup makers, noodle makers and tons of other companies make single serve food items but single serve cereal is one I see a lot.
 From the worst like those tiny plastic encased cereal cups to less over-packaged, but still in bad taste offenders, like oatmeal packets, it’s hard to avoid single serve.
 The worst is that these products are marketed to two groups in particular busy adults (who isn’t busy) and kids (neat-o).
 Up next are the dieters who may be lured in by 100 calorie packs of every snack under the sun.
 Single serve products are tempting and everywhere.
 Go with bulk or at least bigger packages.

 Swiffer in general irks me.
 They offer every single disposable cleaning item under the sun and people love them even though reusable towels work just as well.
 According to Swiffer, 50 million households worldwide use their products.
 Not sure if that’s true but I see enough people buying Swiffer everything at the store to make me consider believing it.
 Top it off with the fact that Swiffer is owned by Procter & Gamble – makers of plenty of nicely toxic and wasteful products and Swiffer adds up to one of the worst ideas ever.

 Juice boxes are made largely from paper sources and are considered paperboard.
 According to Earth 911, more than 85% of the U.S. population has access to paperboard recycling.
 Still, back in 1995, Resource Recycling magazine noted that just 1% of all juice boxes were recycled.
 In 1998 the EPA did not estimate a drink box recycling rate but it’s important to note that during that same year the EPA said that milk cartons had a “negligible” recycling rate.
 In 2007 the Container Recycling Institute (pdf) estimates that 10 billion pouches, cartons, and drink boxes were tossed, not recycled.
 A reusable drink container is always better.

 There’s not a situation where those tiny plastic baggies are a good idea.
 You’ve got unlimited reusable choices beyond plastic baggies such as food containers and reusable small cloth bags.
 Even recycled foil is a better idea because at least it’s easily recycled and can sometimes be reused.

-10. Ecopod – this is one of the dumbest products I’ve ever seen.
+This is one of the dumbest products I’ve ever seen.
 The ecopod can be used to crush cans.
 That’s great except most recycling plants don’t require you to crush cans anymore.
 This big old machine, sold as an eco-tool, has got to be made with a ton of energy intensive materials.
 I’m so not interested in even looking up the materials, but if you look at it, you’ll see that it’s big, bulky, most likely can’t be recycled and worst of all is not something that’s even useful or necessary.
 Blah.